idbates/TelerikDemo/README.md

 # Telerik Demo

-## Notes
+Notes -
-The example used a 3rd party library called using Kendo.DynamicLinqCore; other options might be available now.
-At the time teleriks own open sourced dynamic linq code didnt work an is an un-maintaned repo (I think).
+This example used a 3rd party library called using Kendo.DynamicLinqCore; other options might be available now.
+At the time teleriks own open sourced dynamic linq code didnt work an is an un-maintaned repo.
 Alternative might require dependencies on Teleriks Kendo MVC stack

 Demo telerik kendo grid project that fully uses Ajax CRUD, on a sizeable 700 row dataset, uses minimal telerik css/js and only one third party .net core version of an open sourced telerik serverside API for dynamic paging/filtering and sorting using Linq.